o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/materials.md

 When using a **PhysX Primitive Collider** component, one physics material can be assigned for the entire collider.

-When using a **PhysX Mesh Collider** components, physics materials can be assigned to entire collider or on a per-face basis if the PhysX asset is a triangle mesh.
+When using a **PhysX Mesh Collider** component, physics materials can be assigned to entire collider or on a per-face basis if the PhysX asset is a triangle mesh.
 When the **Physics Materials from Asset** property is enabled, the physics materials for this collider are automatically set based on the Physics Materials from the mesh's PhysX asset (see [FBX Settings PhysX tab](/docs/user-guide/assets/scene-settings/physx-tab/)).
 To manually set the physics materials in the collider, uncheck the **Physics Materials from Asset** property and select the physics materials from the **Physics Materials** property list to assign it.

 ![PhysX Primitive Collider, setting the physics materials.](/images/user-guide/physx/physx/ui-physx-material-F.png)